digitoimistodude/jolliest-vagrant/README.md

 ## Post-installations

 Since I want to make this as simple as possible and this will be the single VM for multiple projects that does not need to change much over time, I want extra stuff to be installed manually.
+Also, the cleaner the better, besides, what is more fun than installing and configurating things?

 1. Make sure you are in your vagrant directory (`cd ~/Projects/jolliest-vagrant`) and SSH into your vagrant box by `vagrant ssh`
 2. You may want to remove the default "It works!" -page.
 Do this by `rm /var/www/index.html`